 “The Artesia paper just had a, two months ago, that (oil) refinery gave $10,000 to a charity that was gonna give fallen veterans’ kids college education.
 Sounds great, doesn’t it?
 We already do that,” Lairson said.

-Posted by GPD on January 31, 2016, With 758 Reads Filed under Veterans Administration (VA).
+Posted by GPD on January 31, 2016, With 762 Reads Filed under Veterans Administration (VA).
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.